sindresorhus/awesome-nodejs/readme.md

 - [snappy](https://github.com/kesla/node-snappy) - Native bindings for Google's Snappy compression library.
 - [protobuf](https://github.com/dcodeIO/protobuf.js) - Implementation of Protocol Buffers.
 - [compactr](https://github.com/compactr/compactr.js) - Implementation of the Compactr protocol.

+### Dependency injection

+- [containor](https://ngerritsen.gitlab.io/containor) - Simple DI container for Javascript with Typescript support.
+- [Brandi](https://brandi.js.org/) - The dependency injection container powered by TypeScript.
+- [InversifyJS](https://inversify.io/) - A powerful and lightweight inversion of control container for JavaScript & Node.js apps powered by TypeScript.
+- [typed-inject](https://github.com/nicojs/typed-inject) - Typesafe dependency injection for TypeScript
+- [TSyringe](https://github.com/Microsoft/tsyringe) - A lightweight dependency injection container for TypeScript/JavaScript for constructor injection.
+- [TypeDI](https://github.com/typestack/typedi) - TypeDI is a dependency injection tool for TypeScript and JavaScript.
+With it you can build well-structured and easily testable applications in Node or in the browser.

 ### Miscellaneous